Cluster categories and rational curves: Calabi-Yau structure and cluster category

 \subsubsection{CY structures in geometry, algebraic consequences}

 We let $k=\CC$ be the field of complex numbers unless specified otherwise. \begin{definition} Let $Y$ be a $d$-dimensional smooth quasi-projective $\CC$-variety.
 We call $Y$ a $d$-dimensional Calabi--Yau variety if there is an isomorphism $\omega_Y:=\Omega^d_Y\cong\cO_Y$, i.e. there exists a nowhere vanishing $d$-form.
 We call a nowhere vanishing section $\eta: \cO_Y\to \omega_Y$ a \emph{dCY structure} on $Y$.
 We call the dCY structure \emph{exact} if the the $d$-form $\eta$ is exact, i.e. there exists a $(d-1)$-form $\xi\in \Omega^{d-1}_Y$ such that $\dd\xi=\eta$.
-If $\hY$ is a smooth formal scheme, we may define dCY structure in a similar way by considering de Rham complex of formal scheme $\Omega_\hY^*$.
-A quasi-projective Gorenstein $d$-fold $Y$ is called \emph{Gorenstein CY} if $\omega_Y\cong \cO_Y$. \end{definition}
+A choice of $\xi$ will be called an {\em{exact lifting}} of the dCY structure $\eta$.
+If $\hY$ is a smooth formal scheme, we may define dCY structure in a similar way by considering de Rham complex of formal scheme $\Omega_\hY^*$. \end{definition}

-Recall from Theorem~3.1.1 of \cite{BondalVandenBergh03} that the derived category of quasi-coherent sheaves on a quasi-compact separated scheme admits a single perfect generator. \begin{prop} Let $Y$ be a smooth quasi-projective Calabi--Yau $d$-fold. \begin{itemize} \item[a)] Let $G$ be a perfect generator of $\D(\Qcoh Y)$ and $B$ its derived endomorphism dg algebra.
-Then $B$ is bimodule $d$-Calabi--Yau. \item[b)] Let $L$ be a bounded complex of coherent sheaves with compact support on $Y$ and $A$ its derived endomorphism dg algebra.
-Then $A$ is perfectly $d$-Calabi--Yau. \end{itemize} \end{prop}